 This electronic wire bird control solution comprises low lying PVC strips containing stainless steel braids which are set apart and carry a small , regular electrostatic pulse by means of the 240V charger.
 It does not take long for the birds to learn what happens when they step on the tracks, and they stay well away.

 It’s the most discreet, low profile bird proofing solution on the market.
 We offer a full survey, and the price of shock tracking installation is not as expensive as you may think.

 Frequently Asked Questions

 Shock tracking particularly suited to situations where maintaining the aesthetics or look of something is absolutely vital.

 There is no lower profile or more discreet bird proofing solution – it’s only 8mm high!
 It’s particularly suitable where something illustrating a brand needs protecting from birds, such as signage, where it’s important for the customer that the shape and feel of the brand is not altered.

 This is why it’s the favoured bird proofing solution with many designers and architects.
 Because the tracks are flexible it is also easy to apply on surfaces not suited to other bird control measures, such as curves and wavy roof tiles.

 The pulse delivered is enough to put the birds off but not harm them.
-If Avishock was cruel then it wouldn’t be approved by the RSPB and the RSPCA, which it is.
-The use of electonic bird control systems were restricted in the UK until the introduction of Avishock, for fear of contravening the Wildlife and Countryside Act and the Animal Welfare Act.
+If shock tracking was cruel then it would have been banned by the bird lobby.
+The use of electronic bird control systems were restricted in the UK until the introduction of shock tracking systmes, for fear of contravening the Wildlife and Countryside Act and the Animal Welfare Act.

-As a result Avishock is now accepted as being very effective and humane and is also approved by various other public bodies, including Natural England
+As a result shock tracking is now accepted as being very effective and humane and is also approved by various public bodies.